 1. In a small pot over medium heat, add the butter melt over medium heat.
 Swirl the pan occasionally to be sure the butter is cooking evenly.
 As the butter melts, it will begin to foam.
 The color will progress from lemony-yellow to golden-tan to, finally, a toasty-brown.
 Once you smell that nutty aroma, take the pan off the heat and transfer the browned butter into a heat-proof bowl to cool.

-2. Meanwhile, in a very large bowl combine 1/2 cup warm water (80ºF), yeast and the sugar.
+2. Meanwhile, in a very large bowl combine 1/2 cup warm water (80ºF), yeast and the brown sugar.
 Let stand until foamy, about 5 minutes.

 3. Whisk in the scaled milk, brown butter, flour, and salt to the yeast mixture.
 Cover with plastic wrap and let stand 8 hours or overnight on the the counter at room temperature.